 Web3: payments are made directly in the browser, without intermediaries, using native tokens (cryptocurrencies of a specific blockchain).

-Now that you see how it differs from Web2, let us discover what Web3 consists of.
+Now that you see how Web3 differs from Web2, let us discover what Web3 consists of.

 Building blocks and elements of Web3

 Web3 is made up of three 3 tech fundamentals and that is blockchain, smart contracts and digital assets.
-Let’s briefly explore each of them.
+Let’s briefly explore each of theses Web3 concepts.

 Blockchain